MrPrimate/ddb-meta-data/modules/gotg/README.md

 - Encounter **over 70 new monsters and other enormous creatures** to face in the **D&D Beyond Encounter Builder**.
 - Offers a plethora of tools for Dungeon Masters including **lair maps**, **detailed lore**, **adventure hooks**, **encounter tables**, **treasures**, **and giant roleplaying inspiration**.

+Visit other places in the D&D multiverse with these books:

+-
+-
+-

+---

 ## License

 This data is release as Fan Content permitted under the Fan Content Policy.
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. © Wizards of the Coast LLC.